YourOnly-One/content/content/snoworld/en-ph/blog/reviews/2023/20230116-the-last-of-us-episode-01.md

 +++
-title = "«The Last of Us» Episode 01 review" description = "A short review of the premiere episode of «The Last of Us» episode 01."
+title = "«The Last of Us» episode 01 review" description = "A short review of the premiere episode of «The Last of Us» episode 01."

 lastmod = 2023-01-16T19:36:00+08:00                 # last update; manually adjust to local timezone